Charlie Fox book nine

 Mayhem in the Midlands was a great convention, but one of the real eye-openers for me was the setting in Omaha, Nebraska.
 I enjoyed visiting the city so much I decided that it would be fitting for an important part of FIFTH VICTIM to take place there.

-I remembered the close-up CCTV image of the guy throwing his arms up as glass rained around him.
+I remembered the close-up CCTV image of the guy in the passenger seat of the Dodge, throwing his arms up as the side glass rained around him.
 Maybe even throwing an arm into the path of my next round.
 The arm nearest the window.
 His right arm.

 Parker went silent for a moment, all arguments about law enforcement intervention put on hold.

 “Can you engage with minimum risk?” he asked then.

 Risk.
 An all-purpose word with a raft of meanings.
 Risk of success.
 Risk of discovery.
 Risk of imprisonment.
 Risk of injury or death.

 “OK,” he said, his voice shortened and tense.
 “If you can, lead him somewhere…quieter.
 What’s your current location?”